remix-run/remix/.changeset/four-numbers-end.md

 "@remix-run/server-runtime": patch
 ---

-Improve performance when serializing data in the server runtime.
+Improved performance for data serialization at runtime